public-awesome/launchpad/packages/sg4/README.md

 Custom minters can add more fields using `extension`.

-A minimum, Stargaze minters should specify at least one `Mint {}` operation that takes 0 to many arguments.
+At minimum, Stargaze minters should specify at least one `Mint {}` operation that takes 0 to many arguments.

 ```rs
 pub enum ExecuteMsg {